Oregon State University (2012-17). University of Nottingham (2017-present).

 PhD Research Fellow.

-I moved from the USA to the UK to study for a PhD in civil engineering and to see the world.
+I moved from the USA to the UK to study for a PhD in Satellite Navigation and to see the world.

 I grew up in Oregon, USA and was home schooled until high school.
 In high school, I was very shy at first but ended my senior year as student president and was dating my future wife.
 After high school, I took general engineering classes at a local college for two years then transferred to Oregon State University to study civil engineering.
 Five years later, I had finished my bachelor’s and master’s degrees and two engineering internships.
 Now I’m living with my wife in the UK, travelling the globe, and working toward a PhD degree.